alimoammeri79/Data-Structues-and-Algorithms/stack/README.md

 # Stack
-A list that insertion and deletion took place just on/from oneside i.e _top_ of the stack.
+A list that insertion and deletion takes place just on/from oneside i.e _top_ of the stack.

 ## Stack Methods
 + push(x): Inserting a new element at top of the stack